GigaSpaces Ops Manager

 Accessing Ops Manager

-The Ops Manager is deployed along with the Manager service and the REST Manager API, and uses the same entry point.
-In order to open Ops Manager in your browser window and view your GigaSpaces environment, you need to access the Manager's IP address on port 8090.
+The Ops Manager is deployed along with the Manager and the REST Manager API, and uses the same entry point.
+In order to open Ops Manager in your browser and view your GigaSpaces environment, you need to access the Manager's IP address on port 8090, or use localhost if your environment is deployed on a local agent.

 Understanding the Ops Manager Interface